 After exploring the Golden Gate Park and the Fisherman’s Wharf, we headed outside of the city via the Golden Gate Bridge.

 We stopped at one end to walk half way across it and back and then headed up a nearby lookout to view its entirety.

-We then left the city via highway one and started enjoying amazing ocean views.
-When the sun started to set we pulled over and sat as a family watching as the sun slowly disappeared into the ocean.
+We then left the city via highway one and started enjoying fantastic ocean views.
+When the sun began to set, we pulled over and sat as a family watching as the sun slowly disappeared into the ocean.

 We got up by 8:00 the next morning to explore more of the seaside.
 We spent most of the day driving south down highway one stopping whenever we saw a beach that was calling our name.